 Melanie Tellez brings an active, energized approach to choral leadership.
 An experienced conductor, clinician and pedagogue, Melanie holds a Bachelor of Music in Voice and Choral Conducting from Dalhousie University and a Master of Music in Choral Conducting from the University of Alberta.
 Melanie currently directs the Early Education Music Programme at Hillfield Strathallan College and has been a conductor with the Hamilton Children’s Choir since 2010.A finalist in the 2012 Sir Ernest MacMillan Foundation Award in Choral Conducting, Melanie is an emerging leader in Canada’s choral community.
 Past engagements include: Toronto Children’s Chorus, High Park Choirs of Toronto, Chorus Niagara Children’s Choir, Sherwood Park Festival Singers, and The King’s University College Concert Choir.

 Kate Boose holds a Master of Music Degree in music education and choral conducting (Westminster Choir College – Princeton, New Jersey), an Honours Bachelor of Music Degree (Wilfrid Laurier University – Waterloo, ON) and a Bachelor of Education (The University of Western Ontario – London, ON).
-As well, Kate has earned the ARCT diploma in piano performance from the Royal Conservatory of Music, holds a service playing certificate from the Royal Canadian College of Organists, and an intermediate level certificate.
+As well, Kate has earned the ARCT diploma in piano performance from the Royal Conservatory of Music, holds a service playing certificate from the Royal Canadian College of Organists, and an Intermediate Level certificate from the Royal Academy of Dancing.
 Kate also plays a lead role at Hillfield Strathallan College in the development of its choral music program in the position of Vocal Music Specialist.

 A life-long member of the Salvation Army, Leslie Kent’s musical training began at a young age in both vocal and brass music.
 Leslie received many awards for vocal achievements in the Salvation Army and traveled extensively during her teens, performing at churches and events in the province.
 Leslie also discovered her love of conducting during the six years she worked with the ‘Singing Company’ (junior choir)